 1. Federal Direct Student Loans

-- Concordia University Chicago switched to Direct Lending for the 2010-11 school year; loans borrowed from that time forward are Federal Direct Loans.
+- Federal student loans borrowed from 2010-11 forward are Federal Direct Loans.

 - There is no lender; funds come directly from the federal government.